Larry Kendall and “Ninja Selling”

 “You are either visible, or you are invisible.
 You decide.
 People need to see you to get to know you.”

-Discover your perspective buyers’ pain and pleasure points.
+Discover your prospective buyers’ pain and pleasure points.
 Help them shed the pain and feel good.

 3. Ninja Business Strategy